Rough volatility, path-dependent PDEs and weak rates of convergence: The functional It o formula and the path-dependent PDE

-The following proposition verifies that the derivatives satisfy the proper regularity conditions of Definition~\ref{def:Cplusalpha} and is proved in Section~\ref{sec:Proof_Cplusalpha}. \begin{proposition} Let Assumption~\ref{assu:phipsi} hold.
-For all~$t\in\TT$, the function~$(x,\omega)\mapsto u(t,x,\omega)$ belongs to~$C^{2,2}_{+,\alpha}$ with~$\alpha=1/2$. \end{proposition} As a consequence of Propositions~\ref{prop:ClassicalSol} and~\ref{prop:UniqueSol}, this yields the well-posedness of the PPDE, the main result of this section. \begin{theorem} Let Assumption~\ref{assu:phipsi} hold, then~$u\in C^{1,2,2}_{+,\alpha}$, with~$\alpha=1/2$, and is the unique classical solution of the PPDE
+As a consequence of Propositions~\ref{prop:ClassicalSol} and~\ref{prop:UniqueSol}, this yields the well-posedness of the PPDE, the main result of this section. \begin{theorem} Let Assumption~\ref{assu:phipsi} hold, then~$u\in \Cc^{1,2,2}_{+,\alpha}$, with~$\alpha=\half$, and is the unique classical solution of the PPDE